top of page

 You may choose to add additional safety and security to your roof top box by attaching a small stainless steel cable between the rooftop box and the Expedition Rack.

 Now attach the rooftop box and tighten the clamps to the lifted cross rails.
-The the box should be firmly and securely connected to the Land Rover Expedition Rack with your new UNRULY HIGH RISERS!
+The box should be firmly and securely connected to the Land Rover Expedition Rack with your new UNRULY HIGH RISERS!